ctrueden/ctrueden.github.io/_pages/dungeonopoly_1_intro.md

 10. There are a few technical terms which help to describe abilities succinctly:
     *   "_Single use only_" - These abilities may only be used once each time around the board.
 Passing GO clears these abilities for another use.
-    *   "_Limited range_" - If the user is level four or less, these abilities can target a character on the same square, or up to one square away in either direction.
-If the user is between levels five and eight, they can target a character up to two squares away.
-If the user is level nine or ten, they can target a character up to three squares away.
+    *   "_Limited range_" - These abilities can target a nearby character on the same square or up to some number of squares away in either direction.
+The level of the user determines the maximum distance as follows: 1-2 = 1 square, 3-4 = 2 squares, 5-6 = 3 squares, 7-8 = 4 squares, 9-10 = 5 squares.
     *   "_Line of sight_" - These abilities can target a character on the same edge of the board.
 If the user is on a corner square, she counts as on both adjoining edges.
     *   "_Enchantment effect_" - These abilities leave a lasting impression which can be targeted by certain other abilities such as Counterspell.
     *   "_Mental effect_" - These abilities target a character's mind.
 Certain characters (e.g., Ascended clerics) are immune to such effects.